sortlight/bash-scripting-challenge/README.md

 ---

 ## 💡 Why This Matters
-As someone focused on **Web3 security**, **prophetic tech**, and **AI automation**, I believe Bash scripting is a powerful skill to:
+As someone focused on **Web3 security** and **AI automation**, I believe Bash scripting is a powerful skill to:
 - Automate IAM and DevOps workflows
-- Build dream journaling and spiritual tools
+- Build dream journaling and spiritual tools.
-- Run Web3 validators and node health checks
+- Run Web3 validators and node health checks.
-- Support cybersecurity audits and scripts
+- Support cybersecurity audits and scripts.

 ---